sknth/automatic-sip-trunking-peering/draft-kinamdar-dispatch-sip-auto-peer.md

 * **extensions**: A leaf node that is a semicolon separated list of all possible SIP option tags supported by the service provider network.
-These extensions must be referenced using name registered under IANA.
-If the service provider network does not support any extensions to baseline SIP, the extensions node must be set to “NULL”.
+These extensions MUST be referenced using name registered under IANA.
+If the service provider network does not support any extensions to baseline SIP, the extensions node MUST be set to “NULL”.

 ## Extending the Capability Set